Select Your Tournament(s)

 Registration Fees

-**Additional fees apply for PayPal/credit card payments.
-To avoid them, pay via Zelle to info@tkethics.org**
+?
+Additional fees apply for PayPal/credit card payments.

-We are delighted to invite you to the 2026 Senior USA + Central + South American Ethics Olympiad, an exciting online event designed for 14–18-year-olds (at any point during 2026) to explore complex ethical questions through structured, thought-provoking discussions.
+We are delighted to invite you to the 2027 Pan American Olympiad, an exciting online event designed for 14–18-year-olds (at any point during 2027) to explore complex ethical questions through structured, thought-provoking discussions.
 Participants will have the chance to sharpen their critical thinking, engage in meaningful dialogue, and consider diverse perspectives on challenging moral dilemmas.

 Dates and Times (All Olympiads are Online!)